 Who doesn't like the idea of repaying extra on their mortgage to avoid penalties?
-That is what sondertilgung is, and virtually every mortgage borrower wants it.
-It is a great sales argument for advisors: if you would use your extra payments/savings/bonuses then you can be done already in year 'X' with your mortgage.
+That is what “Sondertilgung” is, and virtually every mortgage borrower wants it.
+It is a great sales argument for advisors: If you were to use your extra payments/savings/bonuses, you could be done with your mortgage by year "X".

-First, when interest rates are low you should not repay your mortgage but invest in higher yielding assets like stocks (through cheap well diversified ETFs) or save for a second home to rent out.
-If you earn 1 percent on repaying your mortgage but can earn 5-7% elsewhere, it typically is not a good idea to repay.
-Of course you need a long enough time horizon.
-So for most people under 50-60 I would strongly encourage alternative investments that help them save for their life expectancy of 90+ years.
+First, when interest rates are low, you should not repay your mortgage but invest in higher-yielding assets like stocks (through cheap well diversified ETFs) or save for a second home to rent out.
+If you earn 1 percent on repaying your mortgage but can earn 5 to 7% elsewhere, it typically is not a good idea to repay.
+Of course, you need a long enough time horizon.
+So for most people under 50 to 60, I would strongly encourage alternative investments that help them save for their life expectancy of 90+ years.

-Second, when interest rates at some point during your mortgage go up considerably, say to 3-4 percent, it becomes a good idea to repay extra on your mortgage.
-But not using sondertilgung.
-At that point you should put the money in a bank account--at a fixed term deposit that runs to the end of your fixed interest rate period.
-The reason is that the bank will pay a higher rate (2-3%) then the interest rate you save on your mortgage (about 1%).
+Second, when interest rates at some point during your mortgage go up considerably, say to 3 to 4 percent, it becomes a good idea to repay extra on your mortgage.
+But not using Sondertilgung.
+At that point, you should put the money in a bank account – at a fixed term deposit that runs to the end of your fixed interest rate period.
+The reason is that the bank will pay a higher rate (2 to 3%) than the interest rate you save on your mortgage (about 1%).
 When your fixed interest period runs out, you take the money from the bank and use that to reduce your loan size.

-Say you have 5 years left on a mortgage, then a sondertilgung of 5% per year could reduce your average balance for year 6-10 by about 15%.* This would hence reduce your penalty by about 15%.
+Say you have five years left on a mortgage, then a Sondertilgung of 5% per year could reduce your average balance for years 6 to 10 by about 15%.* This would hence reduce your penalty by about 15%.
 Not much, but still some benefit.